salastro/math-expert/README.md

 only generate beautiful formatted PDF (i.e. [LaTeX](https://www.latex-project.org/)) or sufficiently solve mathematical problems (e.g. [Wolfram|Alpha](https://wolframalpha.com/)).
-There may be, however, alternatives to these tools, yet they can not fully grasp the potential of either of them or are slow and hard-to-use.
+There may be, however, alternatives to these tools, yet they can not fully grasp the potential of either of them or are slow and hard to use.
-Therefore, this project tries to do what other failed in.
+Therefore, this project tries to do what others failed.

 ## Inner Workings

-Our approach was to create an easy to use graphical user interface (GUI) that uses different components to reach our goal.
+Our approach was to create an easy-to-use graphical user interface (GUI) that uses different components to reach our goal.
 LaTeX is the main PDF generation backend due to its indubitable abilities and speed; it is the universal standard for mathematical notation.
 However, it is reasonably hard to use making it difficult to use in a short-term practical context.
-This makes the done application even more useful.
+This makes the application even more useful.
 It was mainly interacted with through [PyLaTeX](https://jeltef.github.io/PyLaTeX/); it provides a usable set of commands that make use of LaTeX's capabilities.
 The standard article document class with numbered math alignment